JustCallMeJoJo/01-Produzione-Orticola/README.md

 ### Purpose of the exercise:

-Let us practice with the syntax and the different types of tags (block, inline, and self closing).
+Let us practice with HTML syntax and the different types of tags (block, inline, and self closing).